A short tutorial post on multiple screens for laptops with touch-support and ArchLinux. Also evolved into a long rant, with an Easter egg.

 systemd framework for handling events.

 autorandr-launcher from here, and then set it all up as follows:

 git clone https://github.com/smac89/autorandr-launcher.git cd autorandr-launcher sudo make install sudo systemctl--user enable autorandr_launcher.service

 We now have a setup which ensures that the touch enabled area is constant, without any explicit manual interventions for when devices are added or removed.
 There isn’t much else to say about this workflow here.
+Additional screens can be configured from older laptops described here.
 Separate posts can deal with how exactly I meld Zotero,

 org-roam and Xournal++ to wreak havoc on all kinds of documents.
 So, in-lieu of a conclusion, behold a recent scribble with this setup: